-Travelers named Portland International Airport (PDX) the best airport in the United States in a 2013 Travel + Leisure survey and four times from 2006 to 2010 in the Condé Nast Traveler Business Travel Awards.
+Travelers named Portland International Airport (PDX) the best airport in the United States in Travel + Leisure surveys in 2013 and 2014 and four times from 2006 to 2010 in the Condé Nast Traveler Business Travel Awards.
 Why do they love PDX?
 An easy light rail connection to downtown, free Wi-Fi, great local food and drink (including microbrews and craft spirits) and tax-free shopping with no markups are just a few of the reasons.

 PDX is currently served by 14 international and domestic airlines offering more than 259 scheduled passenger arrivals and departures daily.
 You can fly nonstop to PDX from 60 cities, including Amsterdam, Tokyo, New York and Washington, D.C.
 New flights are added regularly: In June 2013, Alaska Airlines launched seasonal service to Fairbanks, United Airlines started service to Cleveland, and American Airlines introduced two daily flights to Chicago O’Hare that will operate year-round.